foambubble/foam/docs/user/recipes/write-your-notes-in-github-gist.md

 You can view a page's backlinks using either of the following techniques:

 1. Expanding the file's node in the `Repositories` tree, since it's child nodes will represent backlinks.
-This makes it easy to browse your pages and their backlinks in a single hierachical view.
+This makes it easy to browse your pages and their backlinks in a single hierarchical view.

 1. Opening a file, and then viewing it's backlinks list at the bottom of the editor view.
 This makes it easy to read a page and then see its backlinks in a contextually rich way.